microsoft/healthfutures-evagg/README.md

 ```

 See above for more detail on each of these settings.
 In short, `EVAGG_CONTENT_CACHE_ENDPOINT` is the only required setting unless you are using key-based authentication for CosmosDB, in which case `EVAGG_CONTENT_CACHE_CREDENTIAL` is also required.

+Note, if you are using key-based authentication, you will need to coment out the `credential` section in `lib/config/objects/web_cache.yaml`.

 ### Configure your yaml app spec to enable CosmosDB-based caching